 Note: You should only capture enough data as you need and ensure you are in compliance with email and data protection laws.

-Step #4 - Consider the frequency of your campaigns
+4. Consider the frequency of your email campaigns

 Another critical consideration of your email marketing strategy is understanding how often your clients want to receive emails and your capacity to ideate, create, write, design, and test them.